What is Colonic Hydrotherapy?

 How do I know if I need a treatment?

-Common signs of toxicity include constipation, headaches, backaches, bad breath, body odour, fatigue, irritability, confusion, skin problems, abdominal gas, bloating, diarrhoea.
+Common signs of toxicity include constipation, headaches, backaches, bad breath, body odour, fatigue, irritability, confusion, skin problems, joint aches and pains, abdominal gas, bloating, diarrhoea.
 Two or more of these symptoms may indicate toxicity.

 How effective is a colonic?